MdSikder/MdSikder/README.md

    - **Duration**: March 2019 to June 2019
    - **Provider**: Riseup Labs, Dhaka, Bangladesh
    - **Description**: Acquired proficiency in iOS app development through hands-on training, enabling the creation of high-quality mobile applications for the iOS platform.
-Certainly!
-Including your achievement in the short film competition adds another dimension to your profile, highlighting your creativity and involvement in extracurricular activities.
-Here's how you can incorporate it:

-Absolutely!
-Adding an icon will make your Awards and Achievements section more visually appealing.
-Here's how you can include it along with your position as "Assistant Director":

 ### 🏆 Awards and Achievements